Final Fantasy VII

 Corrected Masterpiece, Correct ESRB Descriptor

 Also of note is the ERSB info.
-It’s still the same descriptors, but the font is off – its too big for it’s provided space within the rectangle shapes.
+It still has the same descriptors, but the font is off – it’s too big for the space provided within the rectangle shapes.
 This oddity would last through the Greatest Hits run.

 Also, the Memory Card Icon now reads “1 Blocks”.
 BECAUSE WHY NOT?!